khushisharma-official/Projects/README.md

 # ML_Training
-The projects and Tasks I worked on during my Training period on Machine Learning.
+The projects and Tasks I worked on during my Trainings.